 One way camper email is available for purchase within your online registration account.
+This is only to send messages to your camper and he/she will NOT be able to email back.
 Please direct any questions after registration to the Camp Fire Office at 425-258-5437.

 Emergency Contact at Camp

-In the event of a personal/family emergency where you need to reach a camp director after hours, please call our on call phone: xxx-xxx-xxxx.
+In the event of a personal/family emergency where you need to reach a camp director after hours, please call our on call phone: 425-239-6515.

 No Cell Phones, please